The structure of optimal portfolio strategies for continuous time markets: Abstract

 \section{Abstract}

-The paper studies problem of continuous time optimal portfolio selection for a diffusion model of incomplete market.
-It is shown that, under some mild conditions, the suboptimal strategies for investors with different performance criterions can be constructed using a limited number of fixed processes (mutual funds), for a market with a larger number of available risky stocks.
-In other words, a relaxed version of Mutual Fund Theorem is obtained. \\ {\bf Key words}: stochastic control, optimal portfolio, Mutual Fund Theorem, continuous time market models. \\ {\bf Mathematical Subject Classification (2010):} 93E20, 91G10
+The paper studies problem of continuous time optimal portfolio selection for a incomplete market diffusion model.
+It is shown that, under some mild conditions, near optimal strategies for investors with different performance criteria can be constructed using a limited number of fixed processes (mutual funds), for a market with a larger number of available risky stocks.
+In other words, a dimension reduction is achieved via a relaxed version of the Mutual Fund Theorem. \\ {\bf Key words}: optimal portfolio, stochastic control, dimension reduction, Mutual Funds Theorem {{\bf JEL classification}: C61, D52, D81, D84, G11 } \\ {\bf Mathematical Subject Classification (2010):} 93E20, 91G10